-Implementing an effective and efficient packaging operation is crucial for your company logistics.
+Implementing an effective and efficient packaging operation is crucial for your company’s logistics.
 Your aim is to get goods moving safely throughout the distribution system so that it arrives with the customer in the same condition as it left the warehouse.
-Packaging plays a huge role in this process, starting with the selection of appropriate robust packaging materials that can withstand the rigours of transportation.
+Packaging plays a huge role in this process, starting with the selection of appropriate robust materials that can withstand the rigours of transportation.

 It also enables you to store products efficiently so that you can stack loads, place them on pallets, and move them easily within the warehouse when it comes to preparing for delivery.
 When goods are being prepared for transport, protective packaging is there to limit the movement of the products and prevent unnecessary damage.

 As well as protecting the product, packaging contributes to efficient distribution, makes storage easy, and can convey crucial handling information, all while promoting your company at the same time!
-With the right process in place, a clever use of packaging can allow you to deliver large quantities in an efficient way, freeing up space, reducing costs, and saving valuable time.
+With the right process in place, clever use of packaging can allow you to deliver large quantities in an efficient way, freeing up space, reducing costs, and saving valuable time.

-Not only does this amount to extra costs, but also results in a loss of customer satisfaction and reputation.
+Not only does this amount to extra costs but also results in a loss of customer satisfaction and reputation.
 Taking the time to ensure your packaging is fully preparing your product for its journey will save not just money but also hassle in the long run.

 Even with outer packaging and protective packaging in place, if a parcel is handled incorrectly at some point along the supply chain then it could lead to costly damage.

 Making good use of packaging materials like labels and printed tape is your opportunity to do what you can to make sure that the product arrives in perfect condition.
 Applying a label with ‘HANDLE WITH CARE’ or ‘DO NOT BEND’ or a tape saying ‘FRAGILE’ when appropriate can make all the difference and potentially save you a lot of money.

 Packaging can also be marked with information regarding quality checks.
 Quality control labels indicate when certain checks have taken place and are colour coded for easy identification.
-This ensures that only fully approved packages leave the warehouse.
+This ensures that only fully approved items leave the warehouse.